Best Samsung fitness tracker Android Central 2021

 Who should buy this tracker?

-The Gear Fit2 Pro is great for many reasons, like its size and weight.
+The Gear Fit2 Pro is the best Samsung fitness tracker for many reasons, like its size and weight.
 It'll never get in the way when you're exercising.
 At the same time, it doesn't look especially nice if you're trying to wear it with fancier attire.
 However, if you're solely investing in a tracker for fitness tracking, this is an ideal choice.

 On that note, the Samsung Gear Fit2 Pro is a perfect companion for runners, joggers, and Galaxy users who are looking for a wearable that will give them the workout tools and the information they need to achieve their fitness goals.
 The Gear Fit2 Pro's screen is longer, brighter, and better than almost any other fitness tracking band out there today.
 Considering this tracker was released well over a year ago, that feat is quite impressive.

 - Comfortable for daily wear and sleep tracking

 - Built-in GPS

 - 3-5 days of battery life

 - Notifications from your phone